geodynamics/Rayleigh/doc/source/User_Guide/devel_environment.rst

 Launching the container
 ^^^^^^^^^^^^^^^^^^^^^^^
 You can download our pre-built container from Docker Hub and launch it using the command from the main Rayleigh directory.
+The following command is for GNU/Linux and macOS users.

 .. code-block:: bash